rizwan-kh/rizwan-kh.github.io/content/posts/azdo-az-repo-git.md

   - git repo
 ---
 ![azure](/azure-pipelines.png)
-## Azure Git Repository
+## Azure Git Repository Workflow
-In one of our use-case, we had to create some terraform HCL files via Azure DevOps pipeline operations and then commit/push those newly generated files back to Azure Git Repos.
-This is generally not a very usual use case or operation.
-However, we were able to achieve it using the below pipeline.
+In a unique use-case scenario, we encountered the need to dynamically generate Terraform HCL files during Azure DevOps pipeline operations and subsequently commit and push these files back to Azure Git Repos.
+While this isn't a conventional operation, we successfully achieved this using the pipeline configuration outlined below.

-Assuming, your pipeline has completed and has generated or modified the files, now it's time to push the changes to git - this surely will trigger another pipeline, however, this second pipeline will start the deployment and not the generation of terraform files as it did in the first pipeline trigger.
+Assuming your pipeline has completed its tasks, including the generation or modification of files, the next step is to commit and push these changes to the Git repository.
+This action will inevitably trigger another pipeline, with the second pipeline focused on deployment rather than the initial Terraform file generation.

 ```
 # get the branch name